US appeals court: Beauty pageant can bar trans contestants - NewsBreak

 Wednesday's 9th U.S. Circuit Court of Appeals ruling came in response to a lawsuit filed by Anita Green, who said the Miss United States of America pageant violated an Oregon state anti-discrimination law when it barred her from competing in 2019.

-Green, who is transgender, has competed in several pageants including Miss Montana USA, Miss Earth and Ms. World Universal.
-She was living in Clackamas, Oregon and was preparing to compete in the Miss United States of America's Miss Oregon pageant when she said the organization rejected her application because it did not consider her to be a “natural born female.”
+Green, who is transgender, has competed in several pageants including Miss Montana USA and Miss Universe.
+She was living in Clackamas, Oregon and was preparing to compete in the Miss United States of America's Miss Oregon pageant when she said the organization rejected her application because it did not consider her to be a "natural born female."

 Green sued, contending the organization was violating a state law that makes it illegal to deny public accommodations to people based on their sex or gender identity.